oracle/terraform-provider-oci/website/docs/d/identity_customer_secret_keys.html.markdown

 The following attributes are exported:

-* `display_name` - The displayName you assign to the secret key.
+* `display_name` - The display name you assign to the secret key.
 Does not have to be unique, and it's changeable.
 * `id` - The OCID of the secret key.
 * `inactive_state` - The detailed status of INACTIVE lifecycleState.
 * `state` - The secret key's current state.